lbryio/lbry-sdk/INSTALL.md

 On Raspbian, you will also need to install `python-pyparsing`.

-If you're running another Linux distro, install the equivalent of the above packages for your system.
+If you're running another Linux distro, install the equivalent of the above packages on your system.

 ## Installation